-‘Teen Mom OG’ Star Maci Bookout’s Clothing Line TTM Lifestyle Has Been Dissolved
+‘Teen Mom OG’ Star Maci Bookout’s Clothing Line, TTM Lifestyle, Has Been Dissolved

 Bookout and McKinney started their clothing line in 2013 and in 2015, Bookout took over the company.
 As Teen Mom OG fans have likely seen, the couple is frequently seen sporting their items on their social media pages and providing their audience with links to purchase their pieces.

-As The Inquisitr previously reported, Bookout recently took to her Instagram page, where she shared a special anniversary message to McKinney, who she married three years ago.
+As The Inquisitr previously reported, Bookout recently took to her Instagram page, where she shared a special anniversary message for McKinney, who she married three years ago.

 “We turned 3 today!” she wrote in the caption of a photo of the two of them posing outdoors.
 “Happy Anniversary to this guy, thanks for testing me further than our kids ever could and for trying harder to keep me in line than anyone ever would!”

-Bookout and McKinney share two children, including four-year-old Jayde Carter and three-year-old Maverick Reed.
+Bookout and McKinney share two children, including 4-year-old Jayde Carter and 3-year-old Maverick Reed.

 Bookout is also mom to 11-year-old Bentley, who she shares with ex-boyfriend Ryan Edwards.